 2015 grant partner...

-Be a Scholarship Reader
+Be a Scholarship Review Team Member

-Scholarship readers are needed each spring to review MAC Scholar Athlete and Loprinzi scholarship applicants.
-Readers review applications and help to select a finalist from each of the 30 high schools in the Portland metro area.
-Fill out the interest form to get started today.
+Volunteers are needed each spring to review MAC Scholar Athlete and Loprinzi scholarship applications.
+Review team members are trained and supported as they review applications individually with an online system.
+Then the teams come together in person for deliberation meetings to select a finalist from each of the 30 high schools in the Portland metro area.

-Participate on a Grant Review Team
+Participate on our Grant Review Team

 There is one grant application cycle each year.
 Volunteers are needed to help review the grant applicants and determine how the foundation distributes over $100,000 in grants annually.
 Grant review teams take place in mid-June to early September.
-Learn more about our grant program or fill out an interest form to get involved.
+Learn more about our grant program and fill out an interest form to get involved.

 Attend an Event